-- There are many opportunities in the Inflation Reduction Act and the Infrastructure Investment and Jobs Act, including tax credits and grant programs, that students and schools can use to transition to renewable energy. - Transitioning to renewable energy and making school buildings energy efficient can also save schools money, allowing them to invest their savings into initiatives such as increasing teacher salaries. - Students can ensure that their schools are aware of funding opportunities and can help develop some of the climate projects for their schools.
+- There are many opportunities in legislation such as the Inflation Reduction Act and the Infrastructure Investment and Jobs Act, including tax credits and grant programs, that students and schools can use to transition to renewable energy.
+Specific funding programs shift over time, yet opportunities are always available. - Transitioning to renewable energy and making school buildings energy efficient can also save schools money, allowing them to invest their savings into initiatives such as increasing teacher salaries. - Students can ensure that their schools are aware of funding opportunities, and can help develop some of the climate projects for their schools!